STEM Bridge Scholarship Program

 Interested students for this program should contact the STEM Bridge Scholarship Contact (see list below)

 STEM Bridge Points of Contact

-College of William and Mary – Dr. Janice Zeman, Dean for Undergraduate Studies, (email@example.com).
+William & Mary – Dr. Janice Zeman, Dean for Undergraduate Studies, (email@example.com).

 Hampton University – Dr. Isi A Ero-Tolliver, Interim Dean-School of Science, (firstname.lastname@example.org).

 Old Dominion University – Dr. Gail Dodge, Dean of Science, (email@example.com).